netgen/local-development-setup/macos/README.md

 changes and makes older (officially unsupported) versions of packages available.
-In particular, it makes installing older versions of PHP with some non-standard extensions trivial, while with Homebrew you will have to use 3rd party taps and manual building of the extension binaries.
+In particular, it makes installing older versions of PHP with some non-standard extensions trivial, while with Homebrew you will have to use 3rd party taps and build extension binaries manually.

 However, both MacPorts and Homebrew will do fine, and this documentation provides necessary instructions for both.